-If you’re a sadist and love to ramp up the burn factor factor then go ahead and pair a hot dish with a high alcohol/high tannin red.
+If you’re a sadist and love to ramp up the burn factor then go ahead and pair a hot dish with a high-alcohol/high-tannin red.
 If you’d rather tone down the spice, then avoid tannic or oaky reds or whites and head for something with a hint or more of sweetness.
 Rich, off-dry pinot gris, riesling or sumptuously spiced gewürztraminer make a great choice, as do off-dry rosés.

 Creamy, buttery or oily food

 Lusciously buttery or creamy sauces taste delicious matched like-for-like with a lusciously rich and buttery wine.
-Think white Burgundy, new world chardonnay or a rich Rhône blend of roussanne, marsanne and viognier.
-White Rioja with its plush texture and succulent fruit is another winner for subtly cheesy sauces.
+Think white Burgundy, southern hemisphere chardonnay or a rich Rhône blend of roussanne, marsanne and viognier.
+White Rioja, with its plush texture and succulent fruit, is another winner for subtly cheesy sauces.
 Alternatively you could try a brisk, acidic white to cut through the creaminess and cleanse your palate between mouthfuls.

 Opposites attract when it comes to deep-fried foods, such as fish and chips, fried chicken or bhajis, pakoras and samosas.
 They’ll love the cut of a whip-sharp white or bubbly to counteract the oiliness.
 Champagne, Cava or Crémant de Loire will do the trick, slicing through fattiness and matching the crunch of the batter or breadcrumbs, as will a sauvignon blanc or riesling.